RSO-2024-25-skupina-03/frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-to try running the container that runs in production, you can use the command `docker compose up` to test locally with the backend you need to run the microservices using the project in docker-compose repository
+To try running the container that runs in production, you can use the command `docker compose up`.

+To test locally with the backend you need to run the microservices using the project in docker-compose repository.
 <!--
 ## Code scaffolding